Coherence via reiterated beam splitting: Number-state input

 and

-In Fig. \ref{numero}, we show the behavior of $\mathcal{C}_{\rm max} (n,N)$ as a function of $n$ for a single beam splitter $N=1$ (blue line) and a cascade of two beam splitters $N=2$ (orange line), showing the increase with the number of beam splitters and the number of photons.
+In Fig. \ref{numero}, we show the behavior of $\mathcal{C}_{\rm max} (n,N)$ as a function of $n$ for a single beam splitter $N=1$ (orange solid line), and a cascade of two beam splitters, $N=2$ (gray dashed line), showing the increase with the number of beam splitters and the number of photons.

+Let us demonstrate analytically the limitless increase in coherence with the number of beam splitters $N$ following the same process as applied above to the case of coherent states.
+That is, using the multinomial theorem,